genevate/style_guides/business/leadership.md

     - Baking continual improvement/refinement as a core team value encourages mastery, automony, and a strong sense of purpose making the team happier in the long run to achieve higher results.
       *It should not be underestimated how important a morale boost this is.*
-- Be a peer to the team.
-- Be additional help when help is needed.
 - Be encouraging of code ownership:
   - Craft engineers, not bards (a.k.a. a jack/jill of all trades but master of none).
 Abandon the notion that team members are replacable cogs that need to have shared knowledge across all code